 - Dismissal/Afterschool Check-in: 5-10 minutes

 - Children meet in designated area

-- Attendance taken
+- o Attendance taken

 - Free play: 1/2-1 hour

 - Outside or group games

-- Healthy Snack (must occur within 1 hour of the beginning of the program)
+- Healthy Snack (Provided by the Y)

 - Choice activities: 40 minutes

 - Homework/quiet activities: 40 minutes

 - Wind down and clean-up: 30-45 minutes

-Camp schedules also include a combination of free play, structured activities, and mealtime.
-Camp schedules will be sent out on a weekly basis when program is in session.
+Camp schedules also include a combination of free play, structured activities, and mealtimes (not provided by the Y).
+Camp schedules will be sent out on a weekly basis when the program is in session.